aerolab-unb/Aerial-pt/docs/source/aerial/vr01/autopilot/config/connection.rst

 O módulo de energia (*Power module* - PM) fornece energia ao controlador de voo da bateria e também envia informações sobre a corrente analógica e a tensão fornecida pelo módulo (incluindo a energia do controlador de voo e dos motores, etc.).

+..
+The **Power module** (PM) supplies power to the battery flight controller and also sends information about the analog current and voltage supplied by the module (including power to the flight controller and motors, etc.).

 A saída do modulo de energia (PM) deve ser conectada à porta **POWER** do Pixhawk usando um cabo de 6 fios, como apresentado na imagem.
 A entrada do modulo deverá ser conectada a uma bateria de LiPo, enquanto a saída principal será responsável por fornecer energia aos ESCs e motores da aeronave (possivelmente através de uma placa de distribuição de energia, a depender da aeronave).

+..
+The output of the power module (PM) must be connected to the Pixhawk ** POWER ** port using a 6-wire cable, as shown in the image.
+The input module must be connected to a battery Po, while the main output will be responsible for supplying power to the ESCs and the aircraft engine (possibly through a power distribution board, depending on the aircraft).

 .. image:: /img/Aerial/pixhawk_3dr_power_module.jpg